-From world-renowned landmarks, glorious natural wonders, beautiful beaches and the picturesque Cape Winelands.
-Cape Town is jam-packed with beauty and adventure at every corner.
-In order to ensure you don’t miss out on the very best the Mother City has to offer.
-Here are the top 10 things to do on your first trip to Cape Town.
+From world-renowned landmarks, glorious natural wonders, beautiful beaches and the picturesque Cape Winelands, Cape Town is jam-packed with beauty and adventure at every corner.
+To ensure you don’t miss out on the very best the Mother City has to offer – Here are the top 10 things to do on your first trip to Cape Town.
 Which will undoubtedly make it a bucket-list worthy experience you won’t soon forget!

 You absolutely cannot come to Cape Town and not see the magnificent Table Mountain up-close-and-personal.
-Thereby undoubtedly making it one of the top 10 things to do on your first trip to Cape Town.
-Standing tall at a staggering 1,086 meters above sea level.
-Table Mountain is known as the all-mighty giant of the Cape Town skyline.
+Undoubtedly making it one of the top 10 things to do on your first trip to Cape Town.
+Standing tall at a staggering 1,086 meters above sea level, Table Mountain is known as the all-mighty giant of the Cape Town skyline.
 Named one of the New7Wonders of Nature, Table Mountain is not only one of Cape Town’s most iconic landmarks and sought-after attractions.
 It is also the ultimate mecca for nature lovers, avid hikers and adventure seekers.
 Boasting a large variety of wildlife, birdlife and unique fauna and flora.
-Thereby making exploring Table Mountain’s natural beauty an exciting adventure.

 There are a few ways in which you can experience everything this top Cape Town landmark has to offer.
-In addition to admiring it from below from the lower Table Mountain Cableway Station.
-Or one of the city’s many incredible vantage points.
+Besides admiring it from below from the lower Table Mountain Cableway Station or one of the city’s many incredible vantage points.
 Nothing beats the view from the top of Table Mountain.
-And we highly recommend you experience it for yourself.
-In order to reach the summit, you can choose to enjoy an exciting Aerial Cable-Way ride to the top.
+We highly recommend you experience it for yourself.
+To reach the summit, you can choose to enjoy an exciting Aerial Cable-Way ride to the top.
 However, if you’re feeling extra daring and energised and you’re up for a bit of an adventure, hiking up Table Mountain is right up your alley.

 Table Mountain has a variety of beautiful and exciting hiking trails to choose from.
 Catering to different fitness and experience levels.
-Thereby giving everyone the opportunity to join in on the Table Mountain hiking fun.
+This gives everyone the opportunity to join in on the Table Mountain hiking fun.
 Some of Table Mountain’s top hiking trails include Platteklip Gorge, Skeleton Gorge, India Venster, Devil’s Peak, Kasteelpoort and Maclear’s Beacon.
 With Platteklip Gorge being the easier and more accessible option.

 Visiting the beloved Boulders Beach and its colony of African Penguins is without a doubt one of the top 10 things to do on your first trip to Cape Town.
 Located just past Simonstown, Boulders Beach is one of the only places in the world where you can actually get up close and personal with the charismatic African Penguins.
 Making it a bucket-list worthy experience in every way.
 By paying a small conservation entrance fee you can gain access to the popular African Penguin Viewing Site.
 Here you’ll be able to see these cute and playful ocean beings up close in their natural habitat.

-In addition to seeing the African Penguins from the Viewing Site.
 Your conservation fee also grants you access to Boulders Beach.
-Besides being one of Cape Town’s most beautiful beaches.
-It’s large granite boulders and rockpools makes it a great spot to enjoy a beach day with the whole family.
-Plus, the fact that you get to spend the day on the beach with the cool African Penguins.
-And even take a dip in the ocean with them by your side, makes the experience extra special!
+Boulders Beach is not only one of Cape Town’s most beautiful beaches, it’s large granite boulders and rockpools makes it a great spot to enjoy a beach day with the whole family.
+Plus, the fact that you get to spend the day on the beach with the cool African Penguins and even take a dip in the ocean with them by your side, makes the experience extra special!
 If you’re however looking to experience something a little more thrilling, kayaking with African Penguins in Simonstown is the perfect adventure for you.